-During the last five years, Mr. Newton has been Legal Counsel and Secretary for Algoma Central Corporation and Senior Corporate Counsel for Federal Express Canada.
+During the last five years, Mr. Newton has been Legal Counsel and Secretary for Algoma Central Corporation.

 Shareholdings of Directors and Officers

 The directors and senior officers of the Company as a group beneficially own, directly or indirectly, or exercise control or direction over 159,769 or 0.4% of the outstanding common shares of the Company.